 Case study-based activity

-Complete the following five (5) activities based on the information and the scenario explained in the video.
+Complete the following five (5) questions based on the information and the scenario explained in the video.